-Stay at the spacious Apartments Nadija 1366 in the heart of Pula with free parking.
+Stay at the spacious Apartments Nadija 1366 in the heart of Pula with a free parking facility.

 Stay right in the heart of Pula and walk to the town squares full of street artists and shops and restaurants.
 The Hostel Pipištrelo is clean and affordable.

 Sustainability is on our hearts and minds and this travel Sustainable Travel Hotel you can walk to the Roman Amphitheater and enjoy elegant furnishings in a private apartment.